oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 Consistency
 -----------

-Editing spaces are a very valuable concept to achieve good results during compositing and manipulating images.
+“Editing Spaces” are a very valuable concept to achieve good results during compositing and manipulating images.

 -   colour channels should by equally editing the exposure, behave equally regarding saturation (no turning of gray into green)

-In an architectual sense consitency means to include all parties to colour manage.
+In an architectural sense consistency means to include all parties to colour manage.

 -   It makes sense to search for the most common used parts or API's and plug-in there colour management in order to hit all at once.
 -   an other strategy might be to establish rules, which all parties should apply to.
-But thats not so easy to get them all, as many applications or toolkits might simply not be interessted in the first place.
+But thats not so easy to get them all, as many applications or toolkits might simply not be interested in the first place.

 Flexibility
 -----------